scalastyle/scalastyle-sbt-plugin/README.md

 You can check your code by typing `sbt scalastyle`.
 The result file is `target/scalastyle-result.xml` (CheckStyle compatible format).

-ScalaStyle Configuration file is `./scalastyle-config.xml` by default.
+Scalastyle Configuration file is `./scalastyle-config.xml` by default.
 To generate default configuration file, by typing `sbt scalastyle-generate-config`.